Manchuria Opium Squad: Characters

 Originally a soldier for the Kwantung Army, Isamu becomes the breadwinner of his mother and two siblings.
 After his mother catches the plague, Isamu becomes a manufacturer of opium to afford medicine.
 Isamu has extensive knowledge on chemistry and plants, which gives him the skills to create pure opium.
 After the death of his mother, Isamu vows to give his siblings a better life.
 Isamu befriends Li Hua, a former member of the Green Gang, and begins his infiltration of the opium trade in Manchuria.
 After some obstacles and hardships, Isamu's morals change for the worse.
 His opium causes an increase in addiction and death, which Isamu claims is a necessary cost for a better life.
 Eventually, Isamu becomes the Emperor of the criminal underworld, a complete change to the man he was in the past.

 Publication

-Written by Tsukasa Monma and illustrated by Shikako, Manchuria Opium Squad started on Kodansha's app Comic Days on April 9, 2020.
-Its latest exclusive chapter on the platform was published on September 9, 2021, and the series was transferred to Weekly Young Magazine on September 18 of the same year.
-In October 2025, it was announced that the manga would switch to an irregular release schedule out of consideration for Shikako's health.
+Written by Tsukasa Monma and illustrated by Shikako, Manchuria Opium Squad started on Kodansha's online platform Comic Days on April 9, 2020.
+Its 64th and latest chapter on the platform was published on September 9, 2021, and the series was transferred to the publisher's seinen manga magazineWeekly Young Magazine on September 18 of the same year.
 Kodansha has collected its chapters into individual tankōbon volumes.
 The first volume was released on August 11, 2020.
 As of November 6, 2025, 22 volumes have been released.

+In October 2025, it was announced that the manga would switch to an irregular release schedule out of consideration for Shikako's health.
+On December 22, 2025, the manga editors announced that Shikako died on November 8 due to a choroidal melanoma.
+The illustrator wanted someone to complete the series in their place, and the Young Magazine staff stated they would respect their wishes, adding that plans to find a replacement artist were undetermined at the time of the announcement.

 Kodansha publishes the series digitally in English on its K Manga service.
 Kodansha USA started publishing the volumes digitally on September 10, 2024.